-OSU's E-Learning Instructional Design Certificate is designed to equip with the skills to enter - or advance in - the field of instructional design.
+With a growing demand for online education, Oregon State University's eLearning Instructional Design and Development Certificate is designed to equip participants with the skills to enter - or advance in - the field of instructional design.

-This program provides you with broad exposure to principles and applications of E-learning.
-It offers research and practice based information on:
+Developed by Oregon State University's College of Education, this comprehensive program provides you with broad exposure to principles and applications of eLearning.
+If offers research and practice-based insight into:

-- How to use instructional technology to develop curriculum that motivates and engages the learner
+- Using instructional technology to develop curriculum that motivates and engages the learner

-- How to apply instructional design theories or models and builds technical skills that apply to a variety of E-learning settings
+- Applying instructional design theories or models and builds technical skills that apply to a variety of elearning settings

-This certificate series includes the following five component courses, which may be completed in any order; however, it is recommended that you complete all other courses before beginning your practicum.
+This certificate series includes the following five component courses, most of which may be completed in any order; however, students must complete all other courses before beginning the eLearning Practicum.
 Register for the full series or your choice of individual courses:

 PACE E-Learning Certificate Advisory Committee: